 What is the Nursing Home Abuse and Neglect Case Process?

-To begin the process of a nursing home abuse claim, you should file a claim with the appropriate governmental agency for investigation and ensure that your loved one has received medical attention.
-You should also contact a nursing home abuse and neglect attorney.
-Obtain a copy of your loved one’s medical records for review.
+In either situation, claims also focus on your loved one’s medical records for review.
 You will want a full copy of the medical records, nursing home contracts, medical bills, and other relevant information.
 Your attorney will begin evaluating the file, and if meritorious, then file a nursing home negligence or abuse claim on your loved one’s behalf.
-If settlement cannot be reached, litigation usually follows.
+If a settlement cannot be reached, litigation usually follows.
 The nursing home must respond to the lawsuit or risk automatically losing the case.

 During the discovery part of the process, each party will obtain information from the other, which is evidence that will be usually used at trial.
 This can include depositions, which is recorded testimony from witnesses.
 It can also include investigative reports, photographs, videotapes, medical records, and other evidence.
 Nursing home lawsuits are commonly resolved through a settlement, sometimes after mediation.
 If the case cannot be settled out of court, it will move to the trial phase.
 In a trial, both sides will present their evidence and a judge or jury will decide the outcome.